lumeland/lume.land/docs/creating-pages/page-files.md

 requested file doesn't exist.
 It's almost a standard when serving static sites.

-Pretty URLs option would convert the 404 page to `/404/index.html`, and this conflicts which conflicts with this standard way to serve 404 pages, so this is why it's disabled.
+Pretty URLs option would convert the 404 page to `/404/index.html`, and this conflicts with this standard way to serve 404 pages, so this is why it's disabled.
 Note that you can change this behavior by explicitly setting the `url` variable in the front matter of the page.

 ## Page date